NathanVaughn/blog.nathanv.me/content/posts/fk-7000p-cleaning/index.md

 Now, let's talk about the most interesting part, the keys and keycaps.
 The key switches are knockoff Alps switches of some kind.
-They're white, clicky, and totally unbranded other than some 4 digit code that is different on almost all of the switches.
+They're white, clicky, and totally unbranded other than some four digit code that is different on almost all of the switches.

 ![Close up of one of the key switches](img/PXL_20241027_203302022.jpg "Knockoff Alps?")